 HubSpot's Email tool includes 18 default templates with one to four column layouts in various configurations.
-You'll find over 100 free and 400 paid email templates in the MarketPlace with prices ranging up to $200 per template.
+You'll find over 100 free and 400 paid email templates in the MarketPlace, with prices ranging up to $200 per template.

-The email editor is very intuitive with left-to-right sub navigation walking you through the five steps required for publishing.
+The email editor is very intuitive, with left-to-right sub-navigation walking you through the five steps required for publishing.
 A number beside each menu item indicates how many issues need to be resolved.
 A vertical icon-based menu on the left provides tools to preview and optimize emails along the way.

 Pull-downs display commonly used From names and email addresses, or you can add new names with the Add/Manage button.

 Subject lines and preview text fields have personalization token buttons that give the ability to customize areas with any field in the contact record.
 A smart subject line tool can be used to display different subjects for contacts by list membership or lifecycle stage.
 This tool saves the trouble of creating separate emails to send to segments in your database.
-The preview text field includes a character counter to show if text is too long or too short.
+The preview text field includes a character counter to show if the text is too long or too short.

 The email body editor is a common WYSIWYG style editor.
 One nice feature is that personalization tokens are displayed as green buttons to easily distinguish these items from regular text.